Skip to main content

 6. Other taxes

-In 2018 tax revenues from figures other than the four main amounted to 10,284 million, with an increase of 4.8% compared to the previous year (in 2017 the growth was 3.9 %).
+In 2018 tax revenues from figures other than the four main amounted to 10,284 million, with an increase of 4.8% compared to the previous year (in 2017 the growth was 3.9%).

 In Chapter II of indirect taxes, the other figures different from VAT and Special Taxes with the greatest weight in income are the Common Foreign Traffic Tax (Table 6.3) and the Tax on Insurance Premiums (Table 6.4).
-The former's revenues in 2018 decreased by 1.1% to 1,906 million.
+The former's 2018 revenues fell by 1.1% to €1.906 billion.
 The evolution is consistent with the slowdown observed in imports (Table 1.1).
-In the Tax on Insurance Premiums, collection of 1,504 million was achieved, 3.8% above the income of 2017.
-Also in this case, as in others that have been seen throughout the report, the last four years of continued growth have led this tax to exceed the maximum previously recorded, specifically in 2008.
+The tax on insurance premiums raised 1,504 million euros, 3.8% more than in 2017.
+In this case, as in others seen throughout the report, the last four years of continued growth have led this tax to exceed the maximum previously recorded, specifically in 2008.